The Rev'd Carlos de la Torre

 So, where there animals present at the Nativity?

 I don’t know, I wasn’t there... but I hope there were.
 I hope there were sheep, oxen, and donkeys.
 I hope there were camels, birds, and even dogs.
 Why not?

 If you were to visit my parent’s apartment, you would notice that my mother’s Nativity scene includes dogs, llamas, and alpacas.
 What can I say, we’re from the Peru — the original breeding ground for llamas and alpacas.

 I hope there were all kinds of animals and people, more than just the shepherds.
-I hope all of creation was made aware of ours Lord’s Nativity and present if at all possible, animals and humans alike, all present to see the glorious act we celebrate today — God became human.
+I hope all of creation was made aware of ours Lord’s Nativity and present if at all possible, animals and humans alike, all present to see the glorious act we celebrate today — God becoming human.

-If we really wanted to, we could go down a long list of the “what ifs” and various possible details of our Lord’s Nativity and explore their historical reality and presence.
+If we really wanted to, we could go down the long list of the “what ifs” and various possible details of our Lord’s Nativity and explore their historical reality and presence.
 However, the reason for the season of Christmas, the reason for this day, regardless of who was present or not, is that God was and is present.
 In Bethlehem and here in New Haven.
 God became human and took on flesh.

 Mary became the mother of God.
 Joseph became the guardian of the incarnate word.
 What was present at the Nativity was God’s very self.
 God’s very love made flesh in the person of Jesus.

-As we celebrate this glorious day, whether with presents and great food or in prayer and song, let us remember the glorious act of God’s love.
+As we celebrate this glorious day, this eve, whether with presents and great food or in prayer and song, let us remember the glorious act of God’s love.
 God took on flesh to redeem all of creation.
 Glory be to God on high.
 May you have joyous and merry Christmas!